balena-io/balena-cli/doc/cli.markdown

 By default, the command prints all log messages and exit.

-To limit the output to the n last lines, use the `--num` option along with a number.
-This is similar to doing `resin logs <uuid> | tail -n X`.

 To continuously stream output, and see new logs in real time, use the `--tail` option.

 Note that for now you need to provide the whole UUID for this command to work correctly.